 *Specific dates will be announced when the Stage is launched.

-- Primary Entrant must be a U.S.-based concern / entity at time of submission and through prize issuance
+- The Primary Entrant must be a U.S.-based Concern at the time the Notice of Intent is submitted and remain a U.S.-based Concern through the issuance of prize awards.

-- “U.S.-based Concern” = incorporated in the U.S. (including U.S.-incorporated subsidiaries of foreign parents), or unincorporated with its principal place of business in the United States
+- “U.S.-based Concern” means: (i) incorporated in the United States (including a U.S.-incorporated subsidiary even if the parent is foreign based), or (ii) unincorporated with its principal place of business in the United States.
+Principal place of business is defined as the primary location where management directs, controls, or coordinates the entity’s activities.

-- Participation in the Concept Stage is NOT required for eligibility in the Prototype Stage
+- Participation in the Concept Stage is not required for participation in the Prototype Stage.

 - Demonstrated or planned access to required intellectual property for all product components (documented pathway required)